Liutprand of Cremona: Mission to Constantinople

 In 949, Berengar II sent him on a goodwill mission as an apprentice diplomat to the Byzantine court of Constantine VII Porphyrogenitus, with whom he became friendly.
 Liutprand went partly to learn Greek and may have provided material for chapter 26 of Constantine VII's De Administrando Imperio.
 Liutprand knew a surprising amount of Greek and he was among the first Westerners to use Greek minuscule.
 Both Liutprand's father and his stepfather had been sent as ambassadors to Constantinople (927 and 942).
-(Knowledge of Prince Igor's 941 attack on Constantinople was told by his stepfather as Liutprand wasn't in the city at the time).
+(Knowledge of Prince Igor's 941 attack on Constantinople was told by his stepfather as Liutprand was not in the city at the time).
 Liutprand included in his later Antapodosis (950s) a glowing account of the hospitality he enjoyed there, including being carried into the audience hall on the shoulders of eunuchs, and Constantine's delight in receiving a gift of an additional four de luxe eunuchs from Liutprand.
 Liutprand uses the word "carzimasium" for the eunuchs he brought, suggesting that all of their external genitalia had been removed.

 Bishop of Cremona

-On his return, however, he fell out with Berengar, for which Liutprand avenged himself in his Antapodosis ("retribution"), and attached himself to Berengar's rival, the emperor Otto I, who became King of Italy upon the death of Lothair in 950.
-With Otto I he returned to Italy in 961 and was invested as Bishop of Cremona the following year.
-At Otto's court, he met Recemund, a Córdoban ambassador, who convinced him to write a history of his days (the later Antapodosis, which was dedicated to Recemund).
-Liutprand was often entrusted with important diplomacy, and, in 963, he was sent to Pope John XII at the beginning of the quarrel between the Pope and the Emperor over papal allegiance to Berengar's son, Adelbert.
+On his return, however, he fell out with Berengar, for which Liutprand avenged himself in his Antapodosis ("retribution"), and attached himself to Berengar's rival, the future emperor Otto I, who had invaded Italy and been crowned King of the Lombards in 951.
+Otto I returned to Italy to depose Berengar in 961, and Liutprand was invested as Bishop of Cremona the following year.
+In Otto's court, he met Recemund, a Córdoban ambassador, who convinced him to write a history of his days (the later Antapodosis, which was dedicated to Recemund).
+Liutprand was often entrusted with important diplomacy, and, in 963, he was sent to Pope John XII at the beginning of the quarrel between the Pope and Otto I over papal allegiance to Berengar's son, Adelbert.
 Liutprand attended the Synod of Rome (963) that deposed John XII in 963, and wrote the only connected narrative of the events.